Information literacy: National Forum on Information Literacy

-In 1983, United States published "A Nation at Risk: The Imperative for Educational Reform," a report declaring that a "rising tide of mediocrity" was eroding the foundation of the American educational system.
+In 1983, United States published "A Nation at Risk: The Imperative for Educational Reform", a report declaring that a "rising tide of mediocrity" was eroding the foundation of the American educational system.
 The report has been regarded as the genesis of the current educational reform movement within the United States.

 This report, in conjunction with the rapid emergence of the information society, led the American Library Association (ALA) to convene a panel of educators and librarians in 1987.
 The Forum, UNESCO and International Federation of Library Associations and Institutions (IFLA) collaborated to organize several "experts meetings" that resulted in the Prague Declaration (2003) and the Alexandria Proclamation (2005).
 Both statements underscore the importance of information literacy as a basic, fundamental human right, and consider IL as a lifelong learning skill.

 Global

-The International Federation of Library Associations and Institutions (IFLA)
+International Federation of Library Associations and Institutions (IFLA)

 IFLA has established an Information Literacy Section.
 The Section has, in turn, developed and mounted an Information Literacy Resources Directory, called InfoLit Global.
 Librarians, educators and information professionals may self-register and upload information-literacy-related materials.
 (IFLA, Information Literacy Section, n.d.)
 According to the IFLA website, "The primary purpose of the Information Literacy Section is to foster international cooperation in the development of information literacy education in all types of libraries and information institutions."